 Students may write to the Advisement Center (via letter, fax or e-mail).
-Correspondence will be answered by an advisor.
+Correspondence will be answered by an advisor who specializes in the student's degree program.
+It is suggested that students make copies for their own records of all correspondence sent to the Advisement Center.
 Correspondence and program plans should be sent to: